Seborinos/Seborinos.github.io/index.md

 ## Research

-My latest research consist of clustering cancer data that comes different Omic sources.
+My latest research consist of clustering cancer data that comes from different Omic sources.
 For example, we have created a clustering algorithm called assisted ncut (**ANCut**) to cluster gene expression data with the help of regulators like copy number aberrations.

 * [Hidalgo, Sebastian J. Teran, Mengyun Wu, and Shuangge Ma.
 "Assisted clustering of gene expression data using ANCut." *BMC genomics* 18.1 (2017): 623.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5559859/)